13588112254/littlefs/SPEC.md

   '--------'  '--------'  '--------'
 ```

-Currently any type supercedes any other preceding tails in the metadata pair,
+Currently any type supersedes any other preceding tails in the metadata pair,
 but this may change if additional metadata pair state is added.

 A note about the metadata pair linked-list: Normally, this linked-list contains